Common Sense Is Neither Common nor Sense

 Common sense, defined as "sound judgment derived from experience rather than study," is one of the most revered qualities in America.
 It evokes images of early and simpler times in which industrious men and women built our country into what it is today.
 People with common sense are seen as reasonable, down to earth, reliable, and practical.

 But here's the catch.
 Common sense is neither common nor sense.
 There's not a whole of sound judgment going on these days (though whether it is worse than in the past, I can't be sure), so it's not common.
 If common sense was common, then most people wouldn't make the kinds of decisions they do every day.
 People wouldn't buy stuff they can't afford.
 They wouldn't smoke cigarettes or eat junk food.
 They wouldn't gamble.
 And if you want to get really specific and timely, politicians wouldn't be tweeting pictures of their private parts to strangers.
-In other words, people wouldn't do the multitude of things that are clearly not good for them.
+People wouldn't do the multitude of things that are clearly not good for them.

-And common sense isn't real sense, if we define sense as being sound judgment, because relying on experience alone doesn't usually offer enough information to draw reliable conclusions.
+And common sense isn't real sense if we define sense as being sound judgment because relying on experience alone doesn't usually offer enough information to draw reliable conclusions.
 Heck, I think common sense is a contradiction in terms.
 Real sense can rarely be derived from experience alone because most people's experiences are limited.

 The word common, by definition, suggests that common sense is held by a large number of people.
 But the idea that if most people think something makes sense then it must be sound judgment has been disproven time and time again.
 Further, it is often people who might be accused of not having common sense who prove that what is common sense is not only not sense, but also completely wrong.
-And, by the way, common sense is often used by people who don't have the real knowledge, expertise, or direct experience to actually make sound judgments.
+Plus, common sense is often used by people who don't have the real knowledge, expertise, or direct experience to actually make sound judgments.

 I think we need to jettison this notion of the sanctity of common sense and instead embrace "reasoned sense," that is, sound judgment based on rigorous study of an issue (which also includes direct experience).
-Of course, we can't do an in-depth scientific study of every issue for which we need to draw a conclusion or make a decision.
+Of course, we can't do an in-depth scientific study of every topic for which we need to draw a conclusion or make a decision.
 We can't, in the formal sense, do a review of the literature that includes relevant theories and the scientific findings to date, prepare detailed hypotheses, design a formal methodology, collect data, and employ complex statistical analyses from which we draw conclusions.
 But we can, and should, apply many of these basic principles of the scientific method in more informal ways to our daily lives.

-In fact, I think that a course in scientific thinking and methodology for everyday life should be a requirement for all students.
+A course in scientific thinking and methodology for everyday life should be a requirement for all students.
 Such proactive education about precise thinking and real sense might reduce the number of truly dunderhead things that subsequent generations will do (the current generations are probably beyond remediation).

 Here are some ways in which people can engage in more "sensical" thinking, whether common or otherwise (what does it matter where sense comes from as long as it does truly reflect sound judgment?).